-Susan Packard held a variety of senior positions at Scripps Networks Interactive, (NYSE: SNI), the leading developer of lifestyle-oriented content for television and the Internet.
-The company’s media portfolio includes popular lifestyle television brands HGTV, Food Network, DIY Network, Cooking Channel, country music network Great American Country (GAC) and the Travel Channel.
-She created and served as president of Scripps Networks New Ventures, where she oversaw the development and launch of DIY Network, Fine Living Network, and online interactive platforms.
+SNI’s media portfolio includes popular lifestyle television brands HGTV, Food Network, DIY Network, Cooking Channel, country music network Great American Country (GAC) and the Travel Channel.
+Packard held a variety of senior positions during her tenure at SNI.
+In addition to being COO of HGTV, she created and served as president of Scripps Networks New Ventures, where she oversaw the development and launch of DIY Network, and online interactive platforms.
 She was also president of worldwide distribution for the Scripps cable brands.

-In 1980, she began her cable career at HBO then moved to NBC and was part of the start-up team for CNBC.
-In 1994 she joined HGTV and became chief operating officer in 1995.
+She began her cable career at HBO, then moved to NBC and was part of the start-up team for CNBC.
+In 1994 she joined HGTV and became Chief Operating Officer in 1995.
 Under Packard’s helm, HGTV became one of the fastest growing cable networks in television history.
 Today HGTV is available in more than 99 million U.S. homes and distributed in 175 countries and territories.
-She helped to build Scripps Networks to a market value of over $10 billion.

-Susan Packard was the first woman elected to serve on the board of directors of Churchill Downs, Inc. (NASDAC: CHDN), the owner and manager of the Kentucky Derby and other horseracing properties.
-She served on the board for two terms.
-In that capacity she served on the Audit, Strategic Planning, and CEO Succession committees.
+Packard was the first woman elected to serve on the board of directors of Churchill Downs, Inc. (NASDAC: CHDN), the owner and manager of the Kentucky Derby and other horseracing properties.
+In that capacity, she served on the Audit, Strategic Planning, and CEO Succession committees.

-She is an active speaker at global business forums and at universities such as UCLA, Fordham, and the Darden Business School at University of Virginia.
+She is an active speaker at global business forums and at universities such as UCLA, Fordham, Carnegie Mellon, and the Darden Business School at University of Virginia.
+She spoke at Stanford Business School as part of SBS Executive Breakfast Briefings.

-Packard lives in Knoxville, Tennessee, with her husband and two female felines named Dot and Judy.
+She lives in Knoxville, Tennessee, with her husband and two female felines named Diva and Dart.
+They have a son, Andrew.

 To book Susan Packard call Executive Speakers Bureau at 901-754-9404.